Peter G. Fanning

 Since 2001, he has organized biennial business conferences in Indonesia for the Indonesia Australia Business Council.

 Conferences and workshops addressed have been held in Indonesia, Australia, Singapore and Malaysia.

-- Chairman, International Business Chamber, Indonesia (from 2002)
+- Chairman, International Business Chamber, Indonesia (2002 - present)

-- Board Member, Indonesia Australia Business Council (from 2000)
+- Board Member, Indonesia Australia Business Council (2000 - present)

 - Law Society of the NT and Law Council of Australia